EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Evaluations

 \subsubsection{Hardware Configurations}

-Up to 4 typical GPU nodes are used simultaneously in our experiments.
-There are two kinds of server nodes: one is equipped with four NVIDIA GeForce RTX 3090 GPUs with 24GB GPU memory and six 16G DDR4 RAMs; another has four NVIDIA GeForce RTX 2080 GPUs with 8GB GPU memory and three 32G DDR4 RAMs.
+Two 16-GPU clusters are used in our experimental evaluation.
+One type of server is equipped with four NVIDIA GeForce RTX3090 GPUs with 24GB GPU memory and six 16G DDR4 RAMs; another has four NVIDIA GeForce RTX2080 GPUs with 8GB GPU memory and three 32G DDR4 RAMs.
 All servers have two Intel Xeon 4214R @ 2.40GHz CPUs, run 64-bit Ubuntu 18.04, CUDA 11.1, cuDNN 8.0.5 and are connected by 100 Gbps InfiniBand.